-s discussed in Chapter 2, product costing is the process of assigning costs to the products and services provided by a company.
-An understanding of this costing process is vital to managers, since the way in which a product or service is costed can have a substantial impact on reported net income, as well as on key
+s discussed in Chapter 2, product costing is the

+process of assigning costs to the products and services provided by a company.
+An understanding of this costing process is vital to managers, because the way in which a product or service is costed can have a substantial impact on reported net income, as well as on key management decisions.

-We should keep in mind that the essential purpose of any managerial costing system should be to provide cost data to help managers plan, control, direct, and make decisions.
-Nevertheless, external financial reporting and tax reporting requirements often heavily influence how costs are accumulated and summarized on managerial reports.
+The essential purpose of any managerial costing system should be to provide cost data to help managers plan, control, direct, and make decisions.
+Nevertheless, external financial reporting and tax reporting requirements often heavily influence how costs are accumulated and summarized in managerial reports.
 This is true of product costing.

 In this chapter and in Chapter 4, we use an absorption costing approach to determine product costs.
 This was also the method that was used in Chapter 2.
 In absorption costing, all manufacturing costs, fixed and variable, are assigned to units of product-units are said to fully absorb manufacturing costs.
 The absorption costing approach is also known as the full cost approach.
-Later, in Chapter 7, we look at product costing from a different point of view called variable costing, which is often advocated as an alternative to absorption costing.
-Chapter 7 also discusses the strengths and weaknesses of the two approaches.
+Later, in Chapter 8, we look at product costing from a different point of view called variable costing, which is often advocated as an alternative to absorption costing.
+Chapter 8 also discusses the strengths and weaknesses of the two approaches.